apigee-127/volos-connectors/volos-sqs/README.md

 ### Quick example

 This module allows maps SQS operations to RESTful API resources and query parameters.
-You can perform CRUD operations on objects like subscriptions, publications, and topics.
+You can perform CRUD operations on objects like messages and queues.

 For example, you might ask for a list of your SQS subscriptions like this: